daniel-byers/ruby-avl/README.md

 ***

-To traverse the tree and print out the information, use one of the traversals.
-Pass in the root of the AVL Tree as the first parameter:
+To traverse the tree and return the structural information: use one of the traversals.
+Pass in the root of the AVL Tree as the first parameter.
+This will return a string representing the nodes in the tree:

     AVLTree::BSTreeTraversal.new.pre_order_string(avl_tree.root)
     AVLTree::BSTreeTraversal.new.in_order_string(avl_tree.root)
     AVLTree::BSTreeTraversal.new.post_order_string(avl_tree.root)

+This will return an Array with each element representing a node in the tree:

+    AVLTree::BSTreeTraversal.new.pre_order_array(avl_tree.root)
+    AVLTree::BSTreeTraversal.new.in_order_array(avl_tree.root)
+    AVLTree::BSTreeTraversal.new.post_order_array(avl_tree.root)

-This will print out the data in the tree.
-An optional parameter can be passed into this function to print out an attribute of the data in the node, instead of the node itself:
+An optional parameter can be passed into this function to print out an attribute of the data in the node, instead of the node itself.
+Obviously, the attribute needs to exist on the object:

     AVLTree::BSTreeTraversal.new.pre_order_string(avl_tree.root, :name)
+    AVLTree::BSTreeTraversal.new.pre_order_array(avl_tree.root, :name)